 There will be no changes made to the borrower's credit bureau report upon the release of a cosigner (the loan will continue being reported to all the major credit bureaus on an ongoing basis).
 Regarding the cosigner, there will be changes to the credit report the loan balance will be reported to the credit bureaus with a $0 balance, and the loan trade line with its historical reporting will remain in place.

 1 Private student loans that can be refinanced with a new SunTrust private student loan are private student loans and private consolidation loans that the student applicant used for, or to refinance loans used for, postsecondary Qualified Higher Education Expenses not currently in a past due status.
 Loans that cannot be refinanced into this loan are (1) private student loans for which the student applicant is not the primary borrower, (2) Federal student loans and (3) student loans made by an educational institution.
 Learn more about the In-School Refinance Option.

-2 You should continue making required payments on the loan(s) you choose to refinance until they are paid off because time may elapse between when this option is requested and the when the loans are actually paid off.
+2 You should continue making required payments on the loan(s) you choose to refinance until they are paid off.
+Time will elapse between when this option is requested and when the loans are actually paid off.
 If the payoff amount(s) sent to your servicer(s) do not cover the entire balance owed on the existing loan(s), the outstanding balance(s) will remain your responsibility.

 Paying for college can be a challenge.
 SunTrust can help navigate the options.

 Before you look into paying for your college expenses, it's important to know how much money you'll need.
 Our money management resources, tools, and budgeting tips can help.